 The majority of cryptocurrencies use blockchain, the distributed ledger technology made famous by bitcoin.
-The major competitor to blockchain is a data structure called directed acyclic graph (DAG), which is used in projects like IOTA and ByteBall.
+A major alternative to blockchain is a data structure called directed acyclic graph (DAG), which is used in projects like IOTA and ByteBall.

 What’s unique about Nano is that it combines blockchain technology with DAG, a structure which sees individual transactions directly linked to one another rather than grouped together for processing in blocks.
 This so-called “block lattice” architecture is designed to offer the best of both worlds – the scalability of DAG and the security of blockchain – while avoiding some of the drawbacks of each approach.